Kitty's Loo® FAQs

 A: Kitty's Loo® simply sits on top of the toilet seat.
 There is a 1 ½” oval rim that is under Kitty's Loo's seat that keeps it from sliding off of your toilet seat.
 There are a set of grip pads that come with the product that can be placed under Kitty's Loo® (cat potty seat), outside the oval rim to prevent slippage between the toilet seat and the cat's seat.

 A: First, choose the bathroom that you will be training your cat in and place the litter box there.
 You will sit Kitty's Loo® seat on top of a basic rectangular litter box.
 This allows the cat access to the litter through the hole of the seat and gets him use to standing on the platform of the seat.
 It helps to add a pinch of Litter Attract (bought at a pet store) during the training process.
-After a few days you add the litter holder bowl using a pellet litter such as Fresh News or crystal type like Fresh Step.
+After a few days you add the litter holder bowl using a pellet litter such as Fresh News or a corn based type of litter like World's Best Cat Litter.
 Clean this daily.
 After about a week you will move Kitty's Loo® onto the toilet seat and remove the litter box.
 Show the cat where it is so he will know you moved it.
 Clean the litter holder bowl after every use.
 You will gradually taper the amount of litter down, until you aren’t adding anymore litter.
 You will leave the litter holder bowl empty for a few days, cleaning it after every use, and then remove it from the seat.
 Your cat is now using Kitty's Loo® without the bowl and now litter free.

 Q: Will Kitty's Loo® fit my toilet seat?

 A: Yes.
 It will fit ALL toilet seats round or oval.
-It will even fit toilet seats overseas in most European countries and in Australia and New Zealand.
+(Some oval seats have extreme concave seats, which is why we include nonslip grip pads to help prevent slippage) It will even fit toilet seats overseas in most European countries and in Australia and New Zealand.

 Q: How do I get my cat to begin to use Kitty's Loo®?